cloudflare/cloudflare-docs-engine/src/content/tutorials/build-a-slackbot/index.md

 One more thing before you start the tutorial: if you’d like to see the code, or how the bot works in an actual Slack channel, we’ve made the final version of the codebase [available on GitHub](https://github.com/signalnerve/workers-slack-bot).
 From there, you can add your own Slack API keys, and deploy it to your own Slack channels for testing.

-## Prerequisites
+## Set up Slack

-To publish your Worker to Cloudflare, and configure it with a Slack channel, you’ll need a few things:

-- A Cloudflare account, and access to the API keys for that account
-- A Slack channel, and the ability to create and manage Slack applications
+This tutorial assumes that you already have a Slack account, and the ability to create and manage Slack applications.
-- A Wrangler installation running locally on your machine, and access to the command-line

-If you don’t have those things quite yet, don’t worry.
-We’ll walk through each of them and make sure we’re ready to go, before you start creating your application.

-You’ll need to get your Cloudflare API keys to deploy code to Cloudflare Workers: see [“Finding your Cloudflare API keys”](/quickstart/#configure) for a brief guide on how to find them.

 ### Configure a Slack application